jlcardoso/gsc-client/README.md

 * create event

 ## Licence
-gsc.cs is free software, and may be redistributed under the MIT-LICENSE.
+*gsc.js* is free software, and may be redistributed under the EUPL v.1.1 LICENSE..